 What Distinguishes The OnePlus 8 From The OnePlus 8 Pro?

-The OnePlus 8 has lots of great things going for it but the significantly more expensive OnePlus 8 Pro has wireless charging, a 3x telephoto camera, 8GB or 12GB of RAM, 4,500mAh battery, and a 6.8-inch FHD+ AMOLED display screen.
+The OnePlus 8 has lots of great things going for it but the significantly more expensive OnePlus 8 Pro has wireless charging, a 3x telephoto camera, 8GB or 12GB of RAM, 4,500mAh battery, an official IP rating, and a 6.8-inch FHD+ AMOLED display screen.